ltaulell/zfs_toolbox/README.md

   * ansible

-An ansible task is available, with templates.
-See `zfstoolbox.yml`.
+An ansible task, with templates, is available.
+See `ansible` directory.

   * bump version (prior to v0.4) to 0.4